mipearson/slingshot/README.md

 (sysops: see the "security" section) to a script.
 The name of the script, defaults, and the directory to run the script in are configured in `config.yml`.

+## Installation

+    cd ~/
+    git clone git://github.com/mipearson/slingshot.git
+    vim slingshot/config/config.yml # change 'dir' to point to your application's root dir

+### Passenger and Apache

+If you want to mount slingshot as `/slingshot/` under existing application (thus removing the need for additional virtual hosts or ports) you'll need to symlink the slingshot public directory under your application's public directory.
+Eg:

+    cd my_webapp/public
+    ln -si ~/slingshot/public slingshot

+An example `apache.conf` file is provided for this setup.
+You'll need to edit it to change the `<Directory>` section to point to where you cloned slingshot.
+Once you've done that:

+    sudo ln -si /etc/apache2/sites-available/slingshot.conf ~/slingshot/config/apache.conf
+    sudo a2ensite slingshot
+    sudo apache2ctl graceful

+You should then be able to send a POST request to `http://mywebapp.com/slingshot/` to update your application.

 ## Security

 Sorry, no.